 What do small manufacturers need?
 To help small manufacturers stay competitive and keep contributing to their communities, “we need a tax structure that works for us,” says Silver.

-- The 2017 tax reform law benefited Ketchie by allowing large manufacturers to expand, meaning they had more orders for Ketchie.
+- The 2017 tax reform law benefited Ketchie by allowing large manufacturers (the company’s customer base) to expand, meaning they had more orders for Ketchie.
 The company was able to hire more workers as well as provide raises and bonuses.

 - However, small manufacturers need further support from policymakers, according to Silver.
 “Smaller manufacturers have access to less capital,” she explains, so they must often use their profits for crucial short-term investments, like new equipment.